 Intangible assets acquired separately are measured on initial recognition at cost.
-The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
 Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.
 The useful lives of intangible assets are assessed as either finite or indefinite.